-- Monthly car payment no more than 15% of your gross pay
+- Monthly car payments no more than 15% of your gross pay

-- Down payment at least 20% of the purchase price
+- Down payment of at least 20% of the purchase price

-- Car loan should be no longer than four years
+- A car loan should be no longer than four years

 For example, if your monthly income before taxes is $5,000, then your car payment should be less than $750.
 A 4-year loan with a 6% interest rate, will allow you to borrow about 32,000.
 Make a 20% down payment of $6,500, and your budget for a car will be $38,500.

-Not having enough money in your account to cover a check that you wrote is a good sign that you have a financial problem.
+Not having enough money in your account to cover a check that you wrote is a good sign that you are living beyond your means.
 Banks often charge huge fees when you bounce a check.
 It’s best to try and avoid all banking fees if possible – including atm fees.

-Creating a budget is one of the most critical steps to avoid a financial problem and live within your means.
+Creating a budget is one of the most critical steps to avoiding a financial problem and living within your means.
 People tend to avoid budgets because they think it’s like a diet where you deprive yourself to achieve your goal.